 On October 10, 2008, revised guidance was issued which provides examples of how to determine fair value in a market that is not active.
 It did not change the fair value measurement principles set forth in ASC 820.
 Furthermore, on April 9, 2009, the FASB issued additional revised guidance which provides information on estimating fair value when the volume and level of activity for the asset or liability have significantly decreased.
 It also includes guidance on identifying circumstances that indicate a transaction is not orderly.
 According to this guidance in the above circumstances, more analysis and significant adjustments to transaction or quoted prices may be necessary to estimate fair value.
 In addition, it requires disclosure of any changes in valuation techniques and related inputs resulting from the application.
 The total effect of the change in valuation techniques and related inputs must also be disclosed by major asset category.
 This revised guidance was effective for periods ending after June 15, 2009.
 The adoption did not have a material effect on the Company's financial position or results of operations.
-Accounting Standards Update No. 2010-06, Improving Disclosure about Fair Value Measurements was released in January 2010 and is effective for periods beginning after December 15, 2009.
+Accounting Standards Update No. 2010-06, Improving Disclosure about Fair Value Measurements was released in January 2010 and is effective for periods beginning after December 15, 2009, except for separate disclosures for purchases, sales, issuances, and settlements, as applicable, in the roll forward of activity in Level 3 fair value measurements.
+Those disclosures are effective for fiscal years beginning after December 15, 2010, and for interim periods within those fiscal years.
 This update improves financial statement disclosure around transfers in and out of level 1 and 2 fair value measurements, around valuation techniques and inputs and around other related disclosures.
 Transfers between levels, if any, are recognized at the end of the reporting period.
 See certain additional disclosures in note 6.